Legally Reviewed by Matthew Dolman

 - Take your case to trial if needed to get maximum compensation.

-Throughout the process, we provide compassionate guidance and connect you with medical, mental health, and survivor resources.
+Throughout the process, our legal team provides compassionate guidance and connects you with medical, mental health, and survivor resources.
 You won’t be in this alone!

 Take Action.
 Change Lives.

 Ready to talk?
-Reach out to our team at FileAbuseLawsuit.com.
-We offer free, confidential consultations.
-There’s no pressure, just a safe place to start exploring your options.
+Reach out to our Foster care abuse lawyers at Dolman Law Group.
+We offer free, confidential consultations and trauma-informed care.
+There's no pressure, just a safe place to start exploring your options.
 Your story matters.
-Let’s work together to make sure it’s heard and begin the process to get your damages compensated.
+Let's work together to make sure it's heard and begin the process to get your damages compensated.